School of Business Strategic Plan

 Graduate Programs

-INITIATIVE PROGRESS Continuously review and revise curricula to enhance students’ competitiveness in the job market Increased interaction with industry experts Increase domestic student enrollment in graduate programs Domestic Student Enrollment Trends:
+INITIATIVE PROGRESS Continuously review and revise curricula to enhance students’ competitiveness in the job market Increased interaction with industry experts Increase domestic student enrollment in graduate programs Total international graduate student population has declined from 64% in fall 2023 to 46% in fall 2025, and our domestic applications are up 16% from AY24 to AY25.

 Explore new specialized master’s and certificate programs As of Spring 2024, we are offering a Track II in our professional MBA program for admitted students with 3+ years of relevant experience that is 64 units versus the traditional 80 units.
-Explore alternative formats for graduate programs and offer an online MBA Expand the eligibility to enroll in the Master of Science in Business Analytics program by establishing a track for students with nonbusiness and/or statistics background Completed in the 2024 academic year Ensure that our financial aid is competitive to attract and yield high-quality applicants Expand the Career Development Center to increase industry outreach and to support student achievement Announced early January 2024, we are implementing the new structure.
-A new director of graduate student success in June 2024, and four new team members with career and advising backgrounds were added over the last 6 months to support our students. -
+Explore alternative formats for graduate programs and offer an online MBA Online MBA now approved and accepting applications Expand the eligibility to enroll in the Master of Science in Business Analytics program by establishing a track for students with nonbusiness and/or statistics background Completed in the 2024 academic year Ensure that our financial aid is competitive to attract and yield high-quality applicants Expand the Career Development Center to increase industry outreach and to support student achievement We now have three career coaches/employer relations staff at the school.
+We have added informal employer roundtables to our mix of career talent forums, career fairs, and employer site visits. -

 Research Enterprise